 Are inspections required?

 Yes.
 It is the responsibility of the permit holder to arrange for inspections.
 This would include foundation, framing, energy efficiency, plumbing, heating, electrical and a final inspection.
 Inspections are part of the permit process.
 Building inspections consist of examining and evaluating construction to determine if the work is compatible with the accepted standard of construction.
 There is no additional charge for inspections.
 A 24-hour period is required for inspection appointments.
 Inspections will be done on an AM/PM basis.
 If you schedule an AM inspection, the inspector will be there sometime in the morning.
 If you want an exact time, you must indicate that with your request and be on site during the inspection.

 I'm building a shed.
 What are the City's requirements?

 If your shed will be larger than 120 square feet (10'x12'), then you will need a permit.
 Anything over the 120 square foot size will need to be at least three (3) feet from the side and rear property lines and be six (6) feet away from the house.
 It cannot be placed in the front line of your home.

 I want to put a fence around my yard.
 What restrictions are in place?

 What building code does the City of Williston follow?

-As of January 1, 2017, the City of Williston will follow the North Dakota State Building Code which consists of:
+As of January 1, 2020, the City of Williston follows the North Dakota State Building Code which consists of: